eyyMinda/kandy-task-fe/README.md

 - Files are in "Assets.zip".
 - Use "CodePen" (https://codepen.io/)

-How long it took to finish? ## 2 Days
+How long it took to finish?
+2 Days.